Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Dominance of Stein Shrinkage in the Presence of Adversarial Attacks

-In this section, we present the main theoretical contribution of our work: the James–Stein estimator continues to exhibit dominance even under adversarial perturbations.
+In this section, we present the main theoretical contribution of our work namely, that the JS-estimator continues to exhibit its dominance even under adversarial perturbations.
 We begin by formalizing how adversarial attacks can be modeled probabilistically.
-Then, we introduce the necessary preliminaries and outline the main ideas behind the proof.
+Then, we introduce the necessary preliminaries and outline the main ideas behind the proof and include the detailed proof in the Appendix \ref{Appendix}.